em1e/ft_irc/tests2.md

 ## /invite <nickname> <channel>:
 - [x] invite client to invite only channel, that you're a part and an admin of
 - [ ] error cases:
-    - [ ] send invite to a non inviteOnly channel
+    - [x] send invite to a non inviteOnly channel
-    - [ ] send invite to channel with userlimit maxed out
+    - [o] send invite to channel with userlimit maxed out
-    - [ ] send invite to a non existant client
+    - [x] send invite to a non existant client
-    - [ ] send invite to a non existant channel
+    - [x] send invite to a non existant channel
-    - [ ] send invite to a non existant client and channel
+    - [x] send invite to a non existant client and channel **gives error message only for client**
-    - [ ] send invite if not admin of the channel
+    - [x] send invite if not admin of the channel
-    - [ ] send invite to a channel you're not a part of
+    - [x] send invite to a channel you're not a part of
-    - [ ] send invite yourself
+    - [o] send invite yourself
-    - [ ] send invite to someone already inside the channel
+    - [x] send invite to someone already inside the channel
-    - [ ] send invite to existing channel when not authenticated
+    - [x] send invite to existing channel when not authenticated **gives error that no such channel exists**
-    - [ ] send invite to existing channel when not registed
+    - [x] send invite to existing channel when not registed

 ## /mode <channel> <mode> (args):
 - [x] be able to set and remove userLimit